HuiqingSun/SAS_Code_Writing_Samples/README.md

   range="B8:F276";
 run;
 ```
-### To read in a list of values of a variable and use it as a macro var using SQL procedure within ce-level looping;
+### To read in a list of values of a variable and use it as a macro var using SQL procedure within c-level looping;
 ```
 proc sql no print;
 select _NAME_,
        substr(_NAME_,4)
-into: ce&ce._parameters separated by " ",
+into: ce&c._parameters separated by " ",
-    : ce&ce._x separated by " "
+    : ce&c._x separated by " "
-from reference.ce&ce._type
+from reference.ce&c._type
 where substr(_NAME_,1,3)="B1_" and substr(_NAME_,1,4)="B1_0"
 ;
 quit;